babounlek/minify/README.md

 ```

 ## Try it
-Try it online at <http://rank2me.com/en/minify>.
+Try it online at: <http://rank2me.com/en/minify>.